HironTez/Chess/README.md

   - properties:
     - `check` Color | null - color team in check
     - `checkmate` Color | null - color team in checkmate
-    - `stalemate` boolean - color team in stalemate
+    - `draw` boolean - color team in draw
     - `pieces` Array<Piece> - the current set of pieces
     - `currentTurn` Color - color of the team to make next move
   - methods: